 System Configuration API

-with a default export of a Keystone system configuration returned from the function config()
+The keystone-next CLI expects to find a module named keystone.ts with a default export of a Keystone system configuration returned from the function config().

 import { config } from '@keystone-next/keystone/schema';export default config({ /* ... */ });

-function accepts an object representing all the configurable parts of the system:
+The config function accepts an object representing all the configurable parts of the system:

 export default config({lists: { /* ... */ },db: { /* ... */ },ui: { /* ... */ },server: { /* ... */ },session: { /* ... */ },graphql: { /* ... */ },extendGraphqlSchema: { /* ... */ },images: { /* ... */ },experimental: { /* ... */ },});